-Future Proof is undertaking a high-level study that will identify the growth opportunities within the Hamilton to Tauranga Corridor.
+Future Proof, in collaboration with SmartGrowth, is undertaking a high-level study that will identify the growth opportunities within the Hamilton to Tauranga Corridor.

 A key focus for the Study will be to identify how Future Proof can give effect to the government’s direction of lifting economic productivity and freight efficiency through enhancements in transport safety, connectivity and travel times.
 However as well as economic development, the Study will also focus on natural, environmental and cultural considerations.